 Indigenous Cultural Competency

-At the September 2019 meeting, College Board (Council) approved the adoption of three opportunities to cultivate Indigenous cultural competency amongst non-Indigenous Board members, College staff and registrants:
+At the September 2019 meeting, College Board (Council) approved the adoption of three opportunities to cultivate Indigenous cultural competency among non-Indigenous Board members, College staff and registrants:

 - Develop a commitment to act.
 The College will identify ways to address cultural inequities to improve patient outcomes (reflecting the Calls to Action identified in the Truth and Reconciliation Commission of Canada’s Calls to Action) and strive to build relationships with Indigenous communities and others focused on Indigenous health.